Cal Neva Lodge & Casino: Closure and renovations

+Bluth sold the lodge to Ezri Namvar in 2005.
+However, the casino was in severe decline; by 2009 the revenue was around half of that received in 1992.
+Canyon Capital Advisors foreclosed on a $25 million loan, and an auction open across two states failed to generate any bidders.
+The property finally ceased operations on 31 March 2010.
+Several other casinos in the Lake Tahoe area closed around the same time.

-Criswell-Radovan, LLC, a Napa, California-based development company, purchased the property in spring 2013, and closed it on September 5, 2013 for a complete renovation.
-The development project was originally estimated to take at least a year and was to include overhauls of the interior guest rooms, the Circle Bar, the casino, Frank Sinatra's Celebrity Room theater and a complete exterior upgrade.
-The casino upgrade sought to restore the Cal Neva's original 6,000-square-foot gaming floor, complete with a full slot machine display and the return of table games.
-The project was initially planned to finish by December 2014, but reopening was delayed multiple times due to difficulties with construction and financing.
+Criswell-Radovan, LLC, a Napa, California-based development company, purchased the property in the spring of 2013, intending to complete an extensive renovation of the property.
+The development project was originally estimated to take at least a year and was to include overhauls of the interior guest rooms, the Circle Bar, the casino, Frank Sinatra's Celebrity Room theater, and a complete upgrade of the exterior.
+The casino upgrade sought to restore the original 6,000-square-foot gaming floor, complete with a full slot machine display and the return of table games.
+The project was initially planned to be completed by December 2014, but reopening was repeatedly delayed due to difficulties with construction and financing.
 The company obtained a $29 million loan in November 2014 that allowed construction to begin.
 An additional $20 million equity line of credit was also financing the project.

-Criswell-Radovan filed for bankruptcy protection in July 2016, and the Cal Neva was then put up for auction.
+Criswell-Radovan filed for bankruptcy protection in July 2016, and the property was put up for auction.
 Billionaire Larry Ellison was the sole bidder, purchasing the property for $35.8 million in January 2018.
+In April 2023 the property was bought by McWhinney, a real estate company in Denver, who announced plans to convert it into a luxury hotel.